Sjord/Sjord.github.io/_posts/2020-04-06-combine-two-word-lists-for-cracking-passwords.md

 ## Using Python's itertools.product

-Of course this simple task can also be performed by a little script in Python, or any other language suitable for quick small projects.
+Of course this simple task can also be performed by a little script in Python, or any other language suitable for quick small scripts.
 Python already has functionality to combine lists in a way we want: [itertools.product](https://docs.python.org/3/library/itertools.html#itertools.product).
 We read the files into lists, call itertools.product, and convert to resulting list back into strings:

     import sys
     import itertools